MobiusDevelopment/AutoUpdater/README.md

 - [View AutoUpdaterPackageCreator README](AutoUpdaterPackageCreator/README.md)

 ## Getting Started
-To get started with the AutoUpdater project, you will need to clone this repository and then navigate to each tool's respective directory to read their specific `README.md` for detailed instructions and configurations.
+To get started with the AutoUpdater project, you will need to clone this repository and then navigate to each tool's respective directory to read their specific `README.md` for detailed instructions and configurations.<br>
 Thank you for your interest in the AutoUpdater project!

 ---